piqoni/matcha/README.md

 <img width="596" alt="image" src="https://user-images.githubusercontent.com/3144671/208323296-af2d6a51-7d33-42a9-a827-0e96a4a383fd.png">

 ## Features
- - RSS daily **digest**, it will show only articles not previously seen
+ - RSS daily **digest**, it will show only articles not previously generated
  - Optional summary of articles from OpenAI for selected feeds
  - Weather for the next 12 Hours (from [YR](https://www.yr.no/))
  - Quick bookmarking of articles to Instapaper